DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 **How can I use a token placeholder which is not on the primary table?**

-Smart Send supports dynamic place holder tags using the table and field names.
-Similarly, display method can also be used with the format %TableName.MethodName#%.
+Smart Send supports dynamic placeholder tags using the table and field names.
+Similarly, the display method can also be used with the format %TableName.MethodName#%.
 If the field you wish to use is not on the primary table, you can add a display method to the table to return the data from another source.
 Refer to [Dynamic Placeholder Tokens](CONFIGURATION/Email_placeholder.md).

 **Why are the token placeholders showing as the token as opposed to the value e.g. %PurchId%?**